 Dedicate at least fifteen minutes of each practice session to sight-reading.
-This way, your sight-reading skills will continue to improve.
-You will also have the additional benefit of encountering new music.
+Your sight-reading skills will continue to improve and you will experience the additional benefit of encountering new music.
 Take time to find good sight-reading repertoire.
-I’ve included some recommendations below.
+I’ve included some recommendations below to get you started.

 Public Domain Scores

-- Play the Guitar 2 parts of the compositions & exercises in this series.
+- Play the Guitar 2 parts of the compositions and exercises in this series.

 - Forrest Guitar Ensembles offers free guitar ensemble music arranged and composed by Andrew Forrest.

 - IMSLP offers scores in the public domain.
-Most of the scores in this database are not for guitar.
 I suggest you find guitar duets or trios and read one part at a time.
-You can also play music meant for other instruments.
+Unfortunately, most scores in this database are not for guitar.
+You can, however, play music composed for other instruments.
 For example, since solo keyboard music is written in two staves—with the top part in treble clef and the bottom part in bass clef—I suggest you play the top staff only.
 The flute, oboe and violin are also written in treble clef and have a similar range to the guitar.
 As a result, you can play music meant of those instruments too.
 Here are some links to get you started:

-- For 2 Guitars is a list of all the guitar duet music available on the database.
+- For Two Guitars is a list of all the guitar duet music available on the database.